History of the United States (1865–1917): Progressive Era

 Many self-styled progressives saw their work as a crusade against urban political bosses and corrupt "robber barons".
 There were increased demands for effective regulation of business, a revived commitment to public service, and an expansion of the scope of government to ensure the welfare and interests of the country as the groups pressing these demands saw fit.
 Almost all the notable figures of the period, whether in politics, philosophy, scholarship, or literature, were connected at least in part with the reform movement.
+In many cases progressives, most notably the Roosevelts, hailed from old blue blood families that dated to the colonial era and felt resentment at their increased irrelevance in the face of the new class of robber baron capitalists, most of whom had been born to modest means.

 Trenchant articles dealing with trusts, high finance, impure foods, and abusive railroad practices began to appear in the daily newspapers and in such popular magazines as McClure's and Collier's.
 Their authors, such as the journalist Ida M. Tarbell, who crusaded against the Standard Oil Trust, became known as "Muckrakers".
-In his novel, The Jungle, Upton Sinclair exposed unsanitary conditions in the Chicago meat packing houses and the grip of the beef trust on the nation's meat supply.
+In his novel, The Jungle, Upton Sinclair exposed unsanitary conditions in the Chicago meat packing houses.

 The hammering impact of Progressive Era writers bolstered aims of certain sectors of the population, especially a middle class caught between political machines and big corporations, to take political action.
 Many states enacted laws to improve the conditions under which people lived and worked.
 At the urging of such prominent social critics as Jane Addams, child labor laws were strengthened and new ones adopted, raising age limits, shortening work hours, restricting night work, and requiring school attendance.
 By the early 20th century, most of the larger cities and more than half the states had established an eight-hour day on public works.
 Equally important were the Workers' Compensation Laws, which made employers legally responsible for injuries sustained by employees at work.
-New revenue laws were also enacted, which, by taxing inheritances, laid the groundwork for the contemporary Federal income tax.
-By the end of the Progressive Era various laws were introduced concerning workplace issues including those related to hours of labor, health and safety, levels of pay, the employment of women and children, compensation for injuries, vacations, and provisions for retirement.
-In addition, various laws related to social welfare, education and public health were introduced.
+New revenue laws were also enacted, which, by taxing inheritances, laid the groundwork for the contemporary federal income tax.

+By the end of the Progressive Era various laws were introduced concerning workplace issues including those related to hours of labor, health and safety, levels and frequency of pay, rest periods, the employment of women and children, compensation for injuries, vacations, and provisions for retirement.
+In addition, various laws related to social welfare, housing, education, relief of farmers, and public health were introduced.